insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-19-user-registration.md

 The login page has a username and password field.
 Enter your chosen username and password combination and click `Sign In`.
 You are now logged in to the application.
 Do not forget to check our Help Section to get introduction of the platform.
-You can also select `Remember Me` checkbox in the login page, If you want the system to remember your login email id after logging out from the account.
+You can also select `Remember Me` checkbox in the login page.
+If you want the system to remember your login email id after logging out from the account.
 Click `Forgot Password` option to reset the password.
 A mail will be sent to your (user) account.
 You can reset the password by clicking on the link provided in the mail and set up a new password.